 Teachers can create a Google doc with two columns – one for text and the other for annotations.
 This doc can be copied and shared with a small group of students who can read, annotate, and discuss the text using the instant message feature.

 The beauty of using Google is that it can be done asynchronously (occurring at different times) for homework if you are working with older students or students with access at home.
-It can be done synchronously (at the same time) with students who are younger, need practice, or do not have reliable access to internet outside of the classroom.
+It can be done synchronously (at the same time) with students who are younger, need practice, or do not have reliable access to the internet outside of the classroom.

 Students can ask each other questions, use the “define” tool to look up words they don’t know or the “research” tool to find out more about a concept.
-Google docs makes it easy to connect students with each other and with a variety of tools to enhance their understanding of a complex text.
+Google docs make it easy to connect students with each other and with a variety of tools to enhance their understanding of a complex text.

 Pair a Piece of Reading with a Google Form

 I love collecting information using Google forms.
-All of the information is stored neatly in a spreadsheet I can access any time and/or share with others.
+All of the information is stored neatly in a spreadsheet I can access at any time and/or share with others.
 Instead of making a stack of handouts with questions, why not have students submit responses via a Google form?
 This way you can grab examples of strong responses to share with the class so everyone can benefit.